 This past week, I made some of that salsa chicken up above and used it in quesadillas.
 I had a quesadilla recipe, but I wanted to simplify it a little bit.
 It turned out great!
 I like this recipe because you bake them on a cookie sheet instead of frying them in a pan.
 That makes it easier to make several at one time.

-- Serve and enjoy!
-I like to dip mine in sour cream and more salsa.
+Serve and enjoy!
+Dip in sour cream and more salsa, if desired.

 Jayme is a wife to 1 and, so far, a mother to two little boys.
 She coupons, but isn’t super extreme about it.
 She price matches and loves it!
 While she likes to cook, she’s in the stage of life where simple is usually better!
 She never knows how many hands she’ll have free at dinner time!
 You can find her at No Regrets Living.